-The river otter is a smart, semiaquatic mammal found in the northern states.
+The river otter is an intelligent, semiaquatic mammal in the northern states.
 The river otter has short, very dense fur.
 Their colors vary from gray to brown, with a lighter underbody.

-They measure from 66 to 107 cm and weighs from 5 to 14 kg.
+They measure from 66 to 107 cm and weigh 5 to 14 kg.
 River otters eat fish, turtles, frogs, crayfish, and insects.

 They live in aquatic habitats in the northern part of North America.
 Their lifespan is eight to nine years in the wild and fifteen to twenty years in captivity.

-The North American river otter can be seen mostly along tidal areas in Maryland.
+The North American river otter can be seen in tidal areas in Maryland.

-The striped skunk is a mostly nocturnal species of skunk found in the central states of North America.
-Their color can be black, gray, or brown but always has a white stripe on their back running from head to tail.
+The striped skunk is a primarily nocturnal species of skunk found in the central states of North America.
+Their color can be black, gray, or brown, but they always have a white stripe on their back, running from head to tail.